 People in a liminal state find themselves in a curiously confused but receptive frame of mind and find odd relief – a sort of productive sanctuary – in spending time with certain people and places, at certain periods.
 These fruitful “transmitters” of liminality are often seemingly unpropitious, indeed neglected, marginal, or despised.
-This oddity may be arise sinmply because people in liminal flux find nourishment in experiences where matters are not well-defined.
+This oddity may arise simply because people in liminal flux find nourishment in experiences where matters are not well-defined.

-For a place or time to be liminal it must offer a certain freedom but not merely leisure or relaxation.
+For a place or time to be loosely liminal it must offer a certain freedom but not merely leisure or relaxation.
 One is afforded an opportunity to be lulled but sometimes also jolted into mental change.

 It would be tricky if places, periods or persons that were liminal were labelled and signposted as such, and certified, or taught.
 Such matters are best left as rather brave disoveries.
 That is partly why in what follows I will lay out some varieties of liminality but suggestively rather than authoritatively.
 (As if I knew anything anyway.)

 There is often something furtive about the process of the liminal, something illicit.
 Seeing a fork in the road, it is the one less trodden – even grown-over and litter-strewn – which may more likely be liminal.
 The liminal often comes disguised.
 Punk was a fashion statement devised in a Kings Road boutique, but it hit a nerve which made it accommodate or encourage the liminal, probably.
 Mary Shelley’s Frankenstein helped spawn the back bedroom and High Street Goth, which is a mode which is surely liminal for some of its adherents.